 Treatment of Other Indications: We have entered into a collaborative relationship with PrECOG, LLC, which represents a research network established by the Eastern Cooperative Oncology Group (ECOG), under which PrECOG, LLC, is conducting an open-label Phase 1/2 study in patients with unresectable stage IIIB or IV, gpNMB-expressing, advanced or metastatic squamous cell carcinoma (SCC) of the lung, who have progressed on prior platinum-based chemotherapy.
 This study opened to enrollment in April 2016 and is ongoing.
 The study includes a dose-escalation phase followed by a two-stage Phase 2 portion (Simon two-stage design).
-The Phase 1, dose-escalation portion of the study will assess the safety and tolerability of glembatumumab vedotin at the current dose of 1.9 mg/kg and then 2.2 mg/kg in order to determine whether higher dosing is feasible in this population.
+The Phase 1, dose-escalation portion of the study is designed to assess the safety and tolerability of glembatumumab vedotin at varying dose levels.
 The first stage of the Phase 2 portion plans to enroll approximately 20 patients, and if at least two patients achieve a partial response or complete response, a second stage may enroll an additional 15 patients.
 The primary objective of the Phase 2 portion of the study is to assess the anti-tumor activity of glembatumumab vedotin in squamous cell lung cancer as measured by ORR.
 Secondary objectives of the study include analyses of safety and tolerability and further assessment of anti-tumor activity across a broad range of endpoints.

 We have also entered into a Cooperative Research and Development Agreement, or CRADA, with the National Cancer Institute, or NCI, under which NCI is sponsoring a Phase 2 study of glembatumumab vedotin in uveal melanoma.
 The study is a single-arm, open-label study in patients with locally recurrent or metastatic uveal melanoma.
 The study has a two stage design with a pre-specified activity threshold necessary in the first stage to progress enrollment to the second stage.
 The primary outcome measure is ORR.
-Secondary outcome measure is nclude change in gpNMB expression on tumor tissue via immunohistochemistry, safety, OS and PFS.
-Interim data from this study were presented at the International Society of Ocular Oncology Biennial Conference in March 2017.
-Two (11%) objective responses were observed in 19 patients and 68% of patients experienced stable disease.
-Based on these interim data, the study met the activity threshold for progressing to stage 2, and enrollment in this cohort was recently completed.
-We expect data from this study will be presented at a future medical meeting.
+Secondary outcome measures include change in gpNMB expression on tumor tissue via immunohistochemistry, safety, OS and PFS.
+Data from this study were presented at 9th World Congress of Melanoma in October of 2017.
+Two (6%) objective responses were observed in 31 patients to date and 35% of patients experienced stable disease greater than 100 days (median 5.5 months).
+The disease control rate (response rate + stable disease) for all patients on study was noteworthy at 61%.
+Median PFS was 3.2 months and median OS was 11.8 months.
+For patients who experienced either a partial response or stable disease, median PFS was 5.5 months and median OS has not yet been reached.
+The NCI is conducting exploratory immune correlates to provide insight into target saturation, antigen release and potential combination strategies.